francomor/ai-coach-disc/README.md

-# AI Persona
+# AI coach DISC
-AI Persona is a multi-purpose AI chatbot platform designed to enhance user interactions.
-The project consists of a Flask-based backend and a React frontend.
+AI coach DISC is a web application that helps users to understand their personality type and improve their communication skills.
+The application is based on the DISC model, which is a behavior assessment tool based on the work of psychologist William Moulton Marston.
+The DISC model classifies four personality types: Dominance, Influence, Steadiness, and Conscientiousness.

 ## Prerequisites
 * Python 3.6 or higher